conduktor/terraform-provider-conduktor/README.md

 Future versions of the Conduktor Terraform provider will evolve to support more resources.

 Need a resource to unblock a use case?
-[Feedback](https://product.conduktor.help/c/74-terraform-provider) to the Product team directly.
+[Feedback](https://support.conduktor.io/hc/en-gb/requests/new?ticket_form_id=17438365654417) to the Product team directly.

-Our current order of priority is:
+We are currently reviewing the following resources:

 1. Console resources:
   - [Kafka Connect Cluster](https://docs.conduktor.io/platform/reference/resource-reference/console/#kafkaconnectcluster)